How do I get Peacock for 2.99 a month?

 FAQ:

-Yes, you can stream Peacock Premium on multiple devices, including smartphones, tablets, smart TVs, and streaming devices like Roku and Amazon Fire TV.
+A: Peacock is available on a wide range of devices, including smartphones, tablets, smart TVs, streaming devices (such as Roku and Amazon Fire TV), and gaming consoles.

+A: Yes, you can cancel your Peacock subscription at any time.
+Simply go to your account settings and follow the cancellation instructions.